It's a crisis alright

 He also suggests taking Khrushchev's offer to trade away the missiles.
 The EXCOMM is against the proposal because it could undermine NATO's authority and the Turkish government had repeatedly stated it was against any such trade.

 As the meeting progresses, a new plan emerges, and Kennedy is persuaded of its merits.
 The new plan calls for him to ignore the latest message and instead to return to Khrushchev's earlier one.

 Kennedy is initially hesitant, feeling that Khrushchev would no longer accept the deal because a new one had been offered, but is persuaded that it is still possible.
 White House Special Counsel and Adviser Ted Sorensen and Robert Kennedy leave the meeting and return 45 minutes later with a draft letter to that effect.

-The President makes several changes, has it typed-up and sent.
+The President makes several changes and has it typed up and sent.

 After the EXCOMM meeting, a smaller meeting continues in the Oval Office.
 The group at the meeting argue that the letter should be underscored with an oral message to Dobrynin that states that if the missiles are not withdrawn, military action would be used to remove them.
 US Secretary of State Dean Rusk adds that no part of the deal should mention Turkey, but that there should also be an understanding that the missiles would be removed "voluntarily" in the immediate aftermath of the crisis.

 The president agrees to this and the message is sent.